department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 **You can receive up to 36 months of benefits, including:**

-- **Tuition and fees**.
-If you qualify for the maximum benefit, we'll cover the full cost of in-state tuition and fees up to the maximum national average of $22,805.34.
+- **Tuition and fees.** If you qualify for the maximum benefit, we'll cover the full cost of in-state tuition and fees up to the maximum national average of $22,805.34.
-- **Money for housing** (if you're in school more than half time).
-We'll base your monthly housing allowance on the cost of living where your school is located.
+- **Money for housing (if you're in school more than half time).** We'll base your monthly housing allowance on the cost of living where your school is located.
-- **Money for books and supplies**.
-You can receive up to $1,000 per school year.
+- **Money for books and supplies.** You can receive up to $1,000 per school year.
-- **Money to help you move from a rural area to go to school**.
-You may qualify for this one-time payment of $500  and you're either moving at least 500 miles to go to school or have no other option but to fly by plane to get to your school.
+- **Money to help you move from a rural area to go to school.** You may qualify for this one-time payment of $500 if you live in a county with 6 or fewer people per square mile and you're either moving at least 500 miles to go to school or have no other option but to fly by plane to get to your school.

 **Here's how we'll determine how much of the benefit you'll qualify for:**

 The specific amount you'll receive will depend on how much active service you’ve had since September 10, 2001.
 We'll calculate this amount based on a percentage of the maximum benefit.

 **For example:** If you had 90 days of active service since September 10, 2001, you would qualify for 40% of the maximum amount.
 If you served for 3 years, you would qualify for 100% of the benefit.
-So if your school charged $22,000 for in-state tuition and fees, you would receive $8,800 if you had 90 days of active service and the full $22,000 if you had 3 years of active service.
+So if your school charges $22,000 for in-state tuition and fees, you would receive $8,800 if you had 90 days of active service and the full $22,000 if you had 3 years of active service.

 </div>
 </div>